-Q: My Nominee has less than 25 years experience but has considerable professional accomplishments and service to the profession.
+Q4: My Nominee has less than 25 years experience but has considerable professional accomplishments and service to the profession.
 What guidance can you offer?

-A: A well-constructed resume is a valuable addition to the nomination package and can be very helpful to the nominator in completing the nomination form.
+A: A well-constructed resume is a valuable addition to the nomination package and can be very helpful to the nominator in completing the Nomination Form.
 However, the resume should not be used as a substitute for the Nomination Form as resumes are not usually constructed to address the requirements for establishing that a nominee meets the specific criteria for the grade of Fellow.
 Additionally, many academic resumes, and some non-academic ones, have much material (publication lists or detailed descriptions of each industrial assignment, for example) with little bearing on establishing the credentials for Fellow.
-It is for this reason that the resume must be limited to five pages and should focus on providing supporting information to the documentation of accomplishments and service provided in the nomination form.
+It is for this reason that the resume must be limited to five pages and should focus on providing supporting information to the documentation of accomplishments and service provided in the Nomination Form.

-Q: I am having difficulty finding five sponsors who are either Fellows or Senior Members.
+Q6: I am having difficulty finding five sponsors who are either Fellows or Senior Members.
 What advice can you offer?

 A: If a nominee can’t identify Senior Members or Fellows who are knowledgeable enough about the nominee’s career to be able to attest to professional accomplishments and/or service to the profession the nominator should contact the Admissions Committee to discuss the individual case as it may be acceptable to have testimonials of non-members.

-Q:I am having difficulty finding sponsors from different organizations to meet the requirement of having only two from the same entity.
+Q11:I am having difficulty finding sponsors from different organizations to meet the requirement of having only two from the same entity.
 What advice can you offer?

 A: The main purpose of the sponsor letters is to verify the accomplishments and service noted in the nomination form.
 If more than two letters are required from the same organization, feel free to provide them.
 However, it is important to get at least three other letters from individuals from other organizations as the Admission Committee believes that a nominee with outstanding accomplishments and/or service must have interacted with chemical engineers outside of his own organization.
 If meeting these requirements is still an issue, please contact the Admissions Committee to discuss the situation.

-Q: My Nominee is an AIChE Senior Member but resides outside of the US and has had little opportunity to participate in AIChE meetings.
+Q12: My Nominee is an AIChE Senior Member but resides outside of the US and has had little opportunity to participate in AIChE meetings.
 What advice can you offer for activities that support “service to the profession”?